nadyinky/sephora-analysis/README.md

 ### Project structure

-- [`Presentation`](https://github.com/nadyinky/sephora-analysis/blob/main/sephora_presentation.pdf) (in pdf): provides a clear overview of the project, including its objectives, tools, and key findings.
+- [`Presentation`](https://github.com/nadyinky/sephora-analysis/blob/main/sephora_presentation.pdf) (pdf, ~3 min read): provides a clear overview of the project, including its objectives, tools, and key findings.
 It also includes visualizations and summaries of the data analysis and review analysis results.

 - [`Scrapers`](https://github.com/nadyinky/sephora-analysis/tree/main/sephora_scraper): a folder containing two Python scrapers showcasing my ability to write clean, well-documented, and efficient code.
 Here you can find installation instructions, details on how the scrapers work, and the expected output format.